isamuthung/Interconnection-Queue-Intelligence/README.md

 ## Overview

-This repository contains a **reproducible, public-data analysis of the CAISO generator interconnection queue**, focused on **project survivability, attrition dynamics, intake composition, and spatial patterns**.

-Using only **publicly available CAISO disclosures**, the project examines which types of projects tend to **withdraw versus persist**, **when attrition occurs**, how **intake composition differs across cohorts**, and how outcomes vary across **technology, scale, and geography**.
-The emphasis is on **interpretability, clean data pipelines, and methodological honesty**, rather than black-box prediction, producing insights that clarify **structural interconnection risk** while explicitly documenting the limits of public data.

-## Motivation

-Interconnection queues have become one of the largest bottlenecks to clean energy deployment in the United States.
-In CAISO, hundreds of generation and storage projects enter the queue each year, yet **a majority never reach completion**.
+Interconnection queues have become a major bottleneck in California’s clean energy transition.
+Every year, hundreds of proposed generation and storage projects enter CAISO’s interconnection queue, yet most never reach completion.
+Although CAISO publishes public data on these projects, the information is released as fragmented, static Excel files that are difficult to analyze over time or across locations.

-Although CAISO publishes queue data, it is released as **static snapshots**, fragmented across **multiple files and cohorts**, and not structured for longitudinal or comparative analysis.
-This project reorganizes those disclosures into **analysis-ready datasets** and uses them to surface **systematic patterns of attrition, persistence, and mismatch** that are not apparent in the raw queue reports.
+This project grew out of a desire to use data analytics to better understand a real, high-impact energy systems problem—one where uncertainty is built into the process rather than caused by messy experimentation.
+Interconnection queues stood out because they quietly shape which clean energy projects move forward and which stall, while still offering publicly available data to work with.

+Using only CAISO’s public disclosures, this repository organizes, cleans, and analyzes interconnection queue data to explore a few big-picture questions: which projects tend to survive, when withdrawals usually happen, what kinds of technologies are entering the queue today, and where interconnection demand is most concentrated across California.
+The goal is not to make predictions, but to make an opaque and important system easier to understand through clear, transparent analysis.

 ## Scope & Design Philosophy

-This project is **retrospective and descriptive**, not predictive.

-### In Scope
-- Observed outcomes (active / withdrawn / completed)
-- Cohort-level survivability using Cluster 15
-- Intake comparisons across Cluster 14 and Cluster 15
-- Intake vs historical completion **distribution mismatch**
-- County-level spatial patterns derived from public geography

-### Explicitly Out of Scope (by Design)
-- Per-project longitudinal tracking across years
-- Internal CAISO study stages, re-studies, or cost assignments
-- Market Participant Portal or any non-public data
-- Machine-learning or predictive risk scoring

-The guiding principle is **credible inference over over-reach**.
+This project is intentionally retrospective and descriptive rather than predictive.
+The goal is to understand how California’s interconnection queue has behaved using only what can be clearly observed in public CAISO data, without trying to forecast outcomes or fill in missing information with assumptions.
+Throughout the project, I prioritized careful, defensible analysis over broader claims that the data cannot reliably support.

+Within these boundaries, the analysis looks at queue outcomes, survivability and timing patterns, cohort behavior in Cluster 15, and intake composition across Cluster 14 and Cluster 15, using megawatt-weighted metrics and basic spatial analysis to highlight patterns by technology, scale, and location.
+The project intentionally leaves out project-level tracking across years, cost or study-stage analysis, developer behavior, prediction, and any non-public data, keeping the focus on transparency and what the public data can credibly show.

 ## Data Sources